Covid-19 scam alert update

 One Time Password

 For new and existing LLL customers we recommend adding the One Time Password protection when accessing LLL Internet Banking.
-One Time Password technology provides you with an added layer of security by generating a One Time Password every time you make a transaction, this unique password is sent to your mobile via SMS or is available on the token app.
+One Time Password technology provides you with an added layer of security by generating a One Time Password every time you make a transaction, this unique password is sent to your mobile via SMS.
 Find out more about One Time Passwords visit here.

 Read more at the original Avoid being scammed blog post.